Realization of Lie algebras and classifying spaces of crossed modules

-We conjecture that the differential $d$ gives a structure of $n$-{cat}-group $\cC(L)$ (in the sense of Loday in \cite{Loday}) and that the geometrical realization $<L/J, \overline{d}>$ is isomorphic to the realization of this $n$-cat-group.
+We conjecture that the differential $d$ defines an $n$-{cat}-group structure on $\cC(L)$ (in the sense of Loday in \cite{Loday}) and that the geometric realization $\langle L/J, \overline{d}\rangle$ is isomorphic to the realization of this $n$-cat-group.

-Our program for the proof of the Theorem is carried out in Sections 1-5 below, whose headings are self-explanatory.
+Our program is carried out in Sections 1-7 below, whose headings are self-explanatory.